gitter-lab/pria_lifechem/pria_lifechem/models/README.md

 --stage=2
 ```

 We run IRV for each fold (1-total) and label (3-total) as a single process.
-This allows parallel training of folds.
-This can be seen in the `json/deepchem_irv.json` file.
-So, for each `knn`, we run 3 processes.

 Thus, for the prospective screening stage, run `process_num` from `0:14`.